flowtoolz/Flowlist/Promo Material/texts.md

 Flowlist helps you to be in a flow state:

 * Evolve your own item hierarchy: Group items together, add subitems to any item, move items to a whole different level.
-Flowlist does not force your items into categories like project, task, subtask or description
+Flowlist does not force your items into categories like project, task, subtask or description.
 * You chose the scope of your focus by navigating your item hierarchy.
 No matter on what level you are, there's always an overview to the left and details of a selected item to the right.
 * Your hands never have to leave the keyboard for anything.
 You can do everything via a few intuitive key commands
 * The interface is super clean.
 No buttons, knobs, alerts, popups and such clutter.
 * Use Flowlist in fullscreen or in monotasking mode to really focus.

-#Flowlist AppStore Preview
+#Flowlist AppStore Preview Narration

 * Create
 * Add on top